1 [in singular] the state or time of most considerable vigor or success in a person’s life:

 To think that you’re in the prime of your life would be an incredibly problematic and, most significantly, subjective conclusion to reach.

-Love is important but it isn’t always enough in relationships and marriages.
-Sometimes we have fun, we love, we learn,we move on, and we wish our ex love.
+Love is essential, but it isn’t always enough in relationships and marriages.
+Sometimes we have fun, we love, we learn, we move on, and we wish our ex-love.
 If you love someone truly love them set them free if it’s meant to be it will happen.
+No one and nothing can stop what is meant to be.